MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 using System.IO;
 ```

-You will now write the function that implements the speaker verification logic.
-Note that the function requires a working Speaker Recognition API key, which can be be obtained via your Cognitive Services [subscription page](https://www.microsoft.com/cognitive-services/en-US/subscriptions).
+Next, write the function that implements the speaker verification logic.
+Note that the function requires a working Speaker Recognition API key, which can be be obtained via your Cognitive Services <a href="https://www.microsoft.com/cognitive-services/en-US/subscriptions" target="_blank">subscription page</a>.

 ```cs
 ISpeakerVerificationServiceClient client = new SpeakerVerificationServiceClient("<YOUR API KEY>");